We are just about to finalize our 6th grade homeschool curriculum so I wanted to share what we will be using this year.

 We purchased this book back in May 2020, and I can’t say enough good things about it.
 In fact, I love it so much I use it as my primary go-to cookbook.

 Freddies favorite sport currently is basketball, and we have a hoop in our backyard, along with a basketball court in the neighborhood.
-(Check out our favorite basketball gifts here)
+(Check out our favorite basketball gifts for boys here)

 He also enjoys swimming, so these are the main ways he gets “formal” exercise.
-If you are looking for other homeschool PE ideas on youtube check out our post.
+If you are looking for other PE ideas for homeschool on youtube check out our post.

 At the end of the year, we have now started taking map testing for homeschoolers from Homeschool Boss to check that he has retained all of the information and to make me feel comfortable about moving to the next grade.

 6th Grade Homeschool Schedule